sidf3ar/javascript-calculator/README.txt

 Javascript Calculator is a web app capable of doing basic arithematic operations.
 The are certain animations used wherever there is a need for the use of any operator and for basic numbers.
 All the animations are carried out with HTML canvas and Jquery.
-<strong>Link to android APK</strong> https://drive.google.com/open?id=1QEWA1S1g9IJlSpQZ76rsgtbBGdQAACxL
+<b>Link to android APK</b> https://drive.google.com/open?id=1QEWA1S1g9IJlSpQZ76rsgtbBGdQAACxL